Motivation for the ISC Event Bibliography

 The ISC Event Bibliography is intended to include those publications that are dedicated to specific seismic events.
 Publications describing global earthquake catalogues, such as the GCMT, ISC-EHB or ISC-GEM are not linked to the Event Bibliography, nor are the publications that deal with seismicity of specific regions or include large regional earthquake catalogues.

-With rare exceptions, we included only those publications that contained English titles and abstracts.
+When possible, we also attempt to include publications not written in English.
 We make no judgement of quality of scientific articles.

-This is the first release of the Event Bibliography, which is not yet comprehensive to include all relevant articles.
+The ISC Event Bibliography is not yet comprehensive to include all relevant articles.
 We continue to include further entries and inviting our users to help us with necessary updates.

-References to publications are not limited to Seismology.
-They cover a broad range of disciplines including, but not limited to earthquake engineering, tectonics, structural geology, geodesy, remote sensing, nuclear test monitoring, tsunami, landslides, environmental studies, coastal science, natural disasters, hydrology, geochemistry, atmospheric sciences and geomagnetism.
+References to publications are not limited to Seismology but they cover a broad range of disciplines in Earth Sciences, Geophysics and Engineering, as summarized in the figure below.
 This feature makes the Event Bibliography an attractive tool for multidisciplinary studies and useful for researchers and students from different fields.

-We expect that this ISC product will also be helpful in facilitating the work of authors, reviewers and journal editors during the entire process of scientific article publication.
+This ISC product also facilitates the work of authors, reviewers and journal editors during the entire process of scientific article publication.